Now Open: Advance QLD Female Founders Program

 QLD Department of Employment, Small Business and Training

-Female Founders Impact Program - Delivering capability development activities which focus on confidence, education and skills development.
+Female Founders Impact Program - Delivers capability development activities, which focus on confidence, education and skills development.
 The program is delivered by Impact Innovation Group and options include:

 - Personalised Pathways

 Please visit Impact Innovation Group for more information.

 Female Founders Advisory Board Program - Delivering the skills and exposure to engage effectively with advisors and to establish best practice governance and advisory foundations in your business to support growth.
 Delivered by the Advisory Board Centre, programs include:

 - Essentials Program: group sessions designed for female business owners with growth aspirations who need assistance gaining clarity about the type of support they need including confidence, skills and exposure

 - Starter Program: designed to establish best practice governance, business diagnostics and foundations of a structure to support their growth plans